katysill/flood-detection/README.md

 * final_calculating_spectral_indices_koumassi.ipynb
 * final_calculating_spectral_indices_southeast.ipynb

-These notebook calculates spectral indices including the normalized difference water index (NDWI), morphological shadow index (MSI), normalized difference vegetation index (NDVI), and morphological building index (MBI).
-In addition to index calculations, the notebooks also defines masks for each index based on user defined thresholds.The notebooks combines the four masks into a resulting threshold map with identified areas of flood, shadow, vegetation and buildings.
+These notebooks calculates spectral indices including the normalized difference water index (NDWI), morphological shadow index (MSI), normalized difference vegetation index (NDVI), and morphological building index (MBI).
+In addition to index calculations, the notebooks also defines masks for each index based on user defined thresholds.
+The notebooks combines the four masks into a resulting threshold map with identified areas of flood, shadow, vegetation and buildings.
 Additionally the accuracy score and confusion matrix are calculated using a reference data set.

 #### outputs
 Output spectral index rasters (geoTIFF format) will be placed into  "../final_outputs/raster_files/" directory located within the area of interest imagery directory.
 This directory is created within each notebook.
 The notebooks write out each of the individual spectral indices as a geoTIFF to the specified outputs folder.
 Output thresholding results will be placed in "../explorations_outputs/threshold/" directory located within the imagery director.
 Each mask and the combined thresholded map is also written out as a geoTIFF.